visgl/deck.gl/docs/api-reference/globe-view.md

 const view = new GlobeView({id, ...});
 ```

-`GlobeView` takes the same parameters as the [View](/docs/api-reference/view.md) superclass constructor.
+`GlobeView` takes the same parameters as the [View](/docs/api-reference/view.md) superclass constructor, plus the following:

+- `resolution` (`Number`, optional) - the resolution at which to turn flat features into 3D meshes, in degrees.
+Smaller numbers will generate more detailed mesh.
+Default `10`.

 ## View State